 - Ensure content is gender neutral.

 - When appropriate, vet content with all Duke entities.

 Patient education materials should include an identifiable, green bar that clearly reads "Patient Education."
-Patient education templates with this design will be added to the Duke Health Brand Center soon.
+Patient education templates with this design are available on the Duke Health Brand Center, in the Patient Education folder.